Gian-Michele-Cherchi/ml-gle/README.md

 ## Train the NAR model for modes non-Markovian dynamics

+The training dataset is available at at https://huggingface.co/datasets/gian-michele/meltBR

 Modes training with the NAR model can be done by running the following:

 ```